-At GCC, as in other large organizations, the term 'process' was used to refer to a whole hierarchy of standard operating procedures, from 'Policies' defining broad, corporate requirements down to 'Instructions' defining individual tasks.
-The 'granularity' of process at its finest levels can be gauged by the Instructions at one of the Level 5 programs, Program C. Amongst myriad other categories there were separate Instructions that covered high-level design, two types of low-level design, two types of code reviews, one for testing, as well as Instructions for filling out change request implementation forms and root-cause analysis forms.
+At GCC, as in other large organizations, the term "process" was used to refer to a whole hierarchy of standard operating procedures, from "Policies" defining broad, corporate requirements down to "Instructions" defining individual tasks.
+The "granularity" of process at its finest levels can be gauged by the Instructions at one of the Level 5 programs, Program C. There were separate Instructions that covered high-level design, two types of low-level design, two types of code reviews, one for testing, as well as Instructions for filling out Change Request Implementation forms and Root Cause Analysis forms.
 Each Instruction was several pages in length.
-They often included the specific forms to be completed as well as flow charts detailing the sequence of associated tasks.
-Overall, the process documentation summed to some eight linear feet of shelf space.
-A sketch of the hierarchy of the Government Systems group's process documentation is given in Table 5.2.
-In recent years, almost all of this documentation had been put online, along with a host of other management information and communication tools.
+They often included the specific forms to be completed as well as flow-charts detailing the sequence of associated tasks.
+Overall, the process documentation summed to some eight linear-feet of shelf space.
+A sketch of the hierarchy of the Government Systems group's process documentation is given in Exhibit 3.
+In recent years, almost all of this documentation had been put on-line, along with a host of other management information and communication tools.
 Prescribed work-flows were being built into automated document routing systems.
-Table 5.2 also describes this technology infrastructure.
+Exhibit 3 also describes this technology infrastructure.